-With the floor built and the timber frame sitting comfortably on top, it was time to build the house’s outer skeleton.
+With the floor built and the timber frame sitting comfortably on top, it was time to build the outer skeleton of Clayton’s house.
 The perimeter consists of two stud walls sandwiching a void for insulation, 12 inches thick in all.
 On the original structure, the timber frame carries the weight of the gable roof, leaving the double wall to support only its own weight and the effect of wind.
 On the addition, the double wall also supports a shed roof.

 We use rough-cut lumber for the stud walls.
 Our 2×3 studs (ACTUAL dimensions 2×3) are actually larger and stronger than dimensional-lumber 2x4s (actual dimensions 1½x3½).
 Cillian prefers rough-cut because it gets processed less than planed dimensional lumber, for a lower embodied energy.
 I’m learning a ton from this architect about environmental conscience.